hindu-comm/weblogs/manasataramgini/2011/06/2011-06-26_notes-on-hayagriva-siddhi-among-the-nastika-s.md

 sandalwood at whose base is placed the triad of vajrapANi, lokeshvara and avalokiteshvara.
 The use of the term vaDavAmukha in this text offers a link to the descriptions of hayagrIva in the mahAbhArata:
-ahaM hayagrIvo bhUtvA samudre pashcimottare |
+ahaM hayagrIvo bhUtvA samudre pashcimottare \|
-pibAmi suhutaM havyaM kavya\~n cha shraddhayAnvitam || Mbh.
+pibAmi suhutaM havyaM kavya\~n cha shraddhayAnvitaM \|\| Mbh.
 12.340

 As also the tale in which the wrath of viShNu made the ocean salty:
-nArAyaNo lokahitArthaM vaDavAmukho nAma purA maharShir babhUva| Mbh 12.342.60ab
+nArAyaNo lokahitArthaM vaDavAmukho nAma purA maharShir babhUva\| Mbh 12.342.60ab

 In the Gilgit manuscript the mantra of hayagrIva is stated as destroying